 Is there a way to make my whistle louder?

 Yes, you can make your whistle louder by putting it in a wooden box and wrapping it in felt or wool.
 This will make your whistle louder, but if you use this technique for too long, it will flatten out the pitch of your whistle.

 How long can I expect my carved whistle to last?

-This is a very difficult question to answer because it is dependent on the exact tooling that you used and the material used.
-If you use the correct tooling with very high-quality material, your whistle should last as long as any other carving.
-A few years; decades or a lifetime in some cases.
-If you make a wooden whistle that has less than .010″ remaining thickness, it will begin to break down in about 4 years after being carved.
-I would recommend taking your whistle in for an annual tune-up to be sure that it still works properly.
+This is tricky because it depends on your exact tooling and the material used.
+If you use the correct tooling with high-quality material, your whistle should last as long as any other carving: a few years, decades or a lifetime in some cases.
+If you make a wooden whistle with less than .010″ remaining thickness, it will begin to break down about four years after being carved.
+I would recommend taking your whistle in for an annual tune-up to ensure it works properly.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022